 The Wright Bros. began selling bicycles in 1892 while continuing to run their print shop.
 By 1896 they started designing and manufacturing their own bike models and used the bicycle profits to finance their first aviation experiments.
 (The museum’s bike shop is in the same building as the future museum print shop.)

 When I was much younger, I rode my bike every day, all winter, all summer, every day.
 My friends and I often used to ride our bikes the next county over to visit (play) at Whipps Ledges.
 I like bicycles.
-For quite awhile now I have been wanting to set up a bike shop at the museum.
+For quite a while now I have been wanting to set up a bike shop at the museum.
 But I never had quite enough old cycles to do so.
 Then we decided to visit my sister Beverly in Chicago.
 When we got there she said we could have (my brother-in-law) Carl’s, bike.
 Carl had planned on restoring it, but just never quite got around to doing so.
-The bike is a 1896 Crown, and has wooden fenders, wood handle bar, wood wheels and a wood and string chain guard. -It was a ladies bike and the chain guard with crossing strings was necessary to keep a ladies skirt safe from tanglement (no proper lady of the time would ever have worn pants).
+The bike is an 1896 Crown and has wooden fenders, wood handlebar, wood wheels, and a wood and string chain guard. -It was a ladies bike and the chain guard with crossing strings was necessary to keep a lady’s skirt safe from entanglement (no proper lady of the time would ever have worn pants).